LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: LLMs for Constructing Automated Planning Models

-We consider the research on leveraging powerful LLMs to assist in constructing planning models to be of critical importance and a more promising approach than relying on LLMs to perform planning directly \citep{Vyas2025AnEE}.
-Verifiable planning modules remain the backbone of planning, ensuring reliability, robustness, and explainability—core requirements for many planning tasks.
-Note that deploying LLMs themselves in an end-to-end manner to perform planning still falls short of providing soundness guarantees \citep{valmeekam2024planningstrawberryfieldsevaluating} and inherently struggle with correctness and completeness \citep{katz2024thought}.
-We organize the existing works into a taxonomy comprising three key areas: \textbf{Model Generation}, \textbf{Model Editing}, and \textbf{Model Benchmarks}, as shown in Figure~\ref{fig:survey-taxonomy}.
-These tasks need joint efforts from the NLP and automated planning community.
+We consider the research on leveraging powerful LLMs to assist in constructing planning models to be of critical importance.
+Verifiable planning modules remain the backbone of planning, ensuring reliability, robustness, and explainability.
+Note that deploying LLMs themselves in an end-to-end manner to perform planning still falls short of providing soundness guarantees \citep{valmeekam2024planningstrawberryfieldsevaluating} and may have principled weaknesses.
+We organize the existing works into a taxonomy comprising three key areas: \textbf{Model Generation}, \textbf{Model Editing}, and \textbf{Model Benchmarks}---where the term \textbf{model}, in this context, refers to AP specifications such as PDDL, as illustrated in Figure~\ref{fig:survey-taxonomy}.
+The tasks require joint efforts from the NLP and automated planning community.